 I sympathize with my sons as they learn the daily grind.
 I like my job and generally look forward to it, but there is still a side of me that prefers dawdling in the flower garden even if it means being a little late at the office.
 Like them, I struggle with doubts and fears that perhaps the time I’m investing in my job is not time well spent.
 Life’s speedometer rises a few notches when we accelerate onto the 40-hour work week highway, and before long, we’ve aged and left a significant chunk of our existence within the four walls of work.
 None of us want to get to the end of our life and have nothing but status reports and project records to show for it.
 We look for something more than that, and it’s troubling when we don’t have the answers.

 Several things I’ve been reading recently offer help.
-They come from Dietrich Bonhoeffer’s phenomenal work, Life Together, plus Psalm 90 and a few other treasures from the Bible…timeless words that validate our time at the office, explain the reality and purpose of the daily grind, and offer encouragement for the laborer.
+They come from Dietrich Bonhoeffer’s phenomenal work, Life Together, plus Moses’ psalm (Psalm 90), and a few other treasures from the Bible.
+There I found precious validation of our time at the office.
+I found words that define a purpose for the daily grind, and offer encouragement for the laborer.

 “…make it your ambition to lead a quiet life and attend to your own business and work with your hands, just as we commanded you, so that you will behave properly toward outsiders and not be in any need.” — I Thessalonians 4:11-12

 Work is a valid, viable way to engage in life.
 It is also a means by which we worship God.
 Work sanctifies us, makes us focus on something outside ourselves.
-It is God’s instrument to purify us from all self-centeredness and self-seeking.
+It is God’s instrument to purify us from self-centeredness.
 It makes us lose ourselves in a task outside of ourselves, and thus becomes a remedy for indolence and slothfulness.

 Work is good because it shows us our need to pray.
 Bonhoeffer ties prayer and work inseparably together.
 As he says, “without the burden and labor of the day, prayer is not prayer, and without prayer, work is not work.”
+The one who is humble and wise prays about his work.
 A good and fitting prayer for the morning is Psalm 90:13-16.
-The psalmist appeals to God for satisfaction and mercy, for gladness in the midst of prolonged adversity and affliction of work.
-I think this is a totally valid thing for us to pray.
+The psalmist appeals to God for mercy, satisfaction, and gladness in the midst of prolonged adversity and affliction of work.
+He prays for God’s good works of faithfulness to continue, to inspire and encourage.
+These are a totally valid prayers for us.
+We should pray boldly and regularly for strength, inspiration, and clarity of thought.
 We should long for the enjoyment of our labor and its rewards, and seek the God who is solely able to give it (Ecclesiastes 5:18-20).